RE3-Github-Organization/circle2web/content/services/_index.md

     URL: "#contact"
     label: Book an appointment
 - title: Security Architecture and InfoSec
-  short_markdown: 'Finding acceptable levels of cybersecurity risk is complicated.
+  short_markdown: 'Finding acceptable levels of risk is complicated.
+Secure infrastructure
-    Secure infrastructure is an essential defense against modern attacks.
+    is an essential defense against modern attacks.
 We’ll assist you on your journey by assessing target environments and evaluating how well they meet the needs of modern cybersecurity defense. '
   content_markdown: |
     How do you find the proper level of security?
 There is no one-size-fits-all product with bells and whistles in our shop!